x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/sharing-policies/create-a-sharing-policy.md

 11. Click **save** to create the sharing policy.

-### Use the Exchange Management Shell to create a sharing policy
+### Use Exchange Online PowerShell to create a sharing policy
 <a name="BKMK_Shell"> </a>

 - This example creates the sharing policy Contoso.
 This policy allows users in the contoso.com domain to see your user's detailed calendar availability (free/busy) information.
 By default, this policy is enabled.